zozonteq/vimium-rgb-theme/README.md

 # vimium-css-simple-pack
-This is a CSS for vimium.
+This is a theme for vimium.

 # How to use?
 First, open the vimium settings.